Obamacare And Medicare

 Medicare Advantage Rates

 One of the goals of the ACA was to reduce payments to Advantage plans because this version of Medicare accounts for a significant portion of funding.
-That goal has not been met in the last five years.
-In fact, a recent fact sheet from the Centers for Medicare & Medicaid Services reported that payment rates would go up in 2016 due to an adjusted risk-pool assessment.
-Next year will be the final year that benchmark rates for Medicare Advantage are lowered as per ACA requirements.
+That goal has not been met in the last six years.
+In fact, a 2016 fact sheet from the Centers for Medicare & Medicaid Services reported that payment rates would increase due to an adjusted risk pool assessment.
+That year was the final year that benchmark rates for Medicare Advantage were lowered as per ACA requirements.
 Despite the increase in payment rates, Medicare Advantage is being scrutinized more closely to make it more efficient.

 The ACA wants to eliminate this threat and pay out fair rates for Advantage beneficiaries.
 Under the newer model, providers will be encouraged to provide appropriate preventive and diagnostic services that could save Medicare and its beneficiaries a substantial amount of money in the long run.